-As a merchandiser, you need to know how you can enhance the metrics that lie beneath the surface.
+As a merchandiser, you need to know how to enhance the metrics beneath the surface.
 You need to figure out how you can get more netizens to your store, get them to stay longer, spend more and return for more.
 But how do you get more people to your store?

 Suppose you've had a total of 1000 shoppers at your store today.
-And if your store is anywhere close to what the global average conversion rate is, which is 4.31% (Q2 – 2018), then, this means only 40 people bought something from your site.
+And if your store is close to the global average conversion rate of 4.31% (Q2 – 2018), then only 40 people bought something from your site.
 Now, that's just not right!
 People are driven by psychology.

-Having a site with high-resolution product images and graphics, an effective Live Chat system, an impartial buyer review system and a reward system – like free shipping or attractive referral bonus – should propel your conversion rates to double digits.
+Having a site with high-resolution product images and graphics, an effective Live Chat system, an impartial buyer review system, and a reward system – like free shipping or an attractive referral bonus – should propel your conversion rates to double digits.
 Apart from this, studies have also shown an enhanced user experience resulted in proportionately higher conversion rates.

 Happy Shopper = More money in your pocket = Happy Entrepreneur

-Conversely, when your store isn't pleasing to the eye and tempting to their pockets, shoppers will take the nearest exit ramp to your competitor and you've just whittled your money and business away.
+Conversely, when your store isn't pleasing to the eye and tempting to their pockets, shoppers will take the nearest exit ramp to your competitor, and you've just whittled your money and business away..

 This brings me to the second metric you need to improve –Traffic.

 So you've enhanced your site and resurrected your conversion rates.
 They are now a whopping 12%!
 This means 120 shoppers have bought something from your store.
 That's an increase of 3x right there.
 Considering you don't do anything else to improve revenue, you'll still get more traffic coming into your site just by word of mouth.
 While Search Engine Optimization (SEO) is ever-important, that's not enough.
 Social media platforms help your brand engage with people beyond physical boundaries.
 In a world that is always connected, social media allows influencers to convert passive consumers into diehard fans of your brand.

 For years, content and context played a large role in ranking pages.
 Millions of websites were optimized for search engines just by their content, while user experience took a backseat.
-Thankfully, that has changed and search engines like Google now rank web pages by their user experience.
+Thankfully, that has changed, and search engines like Google now rank web pages by their user experience.

 You don't have to be the best, just better than your nearest competitor.
 Now, how do you know your efforts are paying off?
 How do you know your loyal shoppers and social media influencers are adding new members to your brand's family?
 That's why it is important to track your next metric –Revenue by the source of traffic.

 When you know where your shoppers are coming from, you'll know where they're going.
 Knowing where they are from also helps you reach out to the staunchest ally of your brand while snipping sources that aren't working.

 Explore channels, even ones that may not work, and don't shy away from testing the waters to see which works best.
-Then, when you know what channels are bringing in your 'paying customers’ as opposed to window shoppers, you'll be able to calculate your true cost of doing business.
+Then, when you know what channels are bringing in your 'paying customers as opposed to window shoppers, you'll be able to calculate your true cost of doing business.

 Now, how much does it cost your business to get to 'acquire' a new customer?
 How do you calculate the Customer Acquisition Cost(CAC)?

-- Invest in a strong referral program that rewards shoppers to refer.
+- Invest in a strong referral program that rewards shoppers to refer

-- Reduce the number of clicks it will take shoppers to search, navigate, and buy the product they want.
+- Reduce the number of clicks it will take shoppers to search, navigate, and buy the product they want

 Knowing how much your shopper will spend will help you calculate the money you can spend on acquiring new customers and retaining existing ones.
 But how do you improve your CLV?
 First, increasing the number of products shoppers buy every time they are online will increase the CLV.
 This translates to a higher Average Order Value (AOV).

 So, you've now another sweet dilemma: How do you calculate the percentage of returning customers?

-Seasoned entrepreneurs, like yourself, will know it's cheaper to ‘keep’ a returning shopper than to acquire a new one.
+Seasoned entrepreneurs like yourself will know it's cheaper to keep a returning shopper than to acquire a new one.
 Sounds easy, right?
 Yes, but the ugly truth is shopping can get incredibly monotonous.
 You can do three things:

-- Socialize the shopping experience.
+- Socialize the shopping experience

-- Create offline meetups and masterclasses by experts for your loyal shoppers.
+- Create offline meetups and masterclasses by experts for your loyal shoppers

 Simply put, Percentage of Returning Customers = (Number of Returning Customers) / (Total Customers) x 100%.

 If your CA rate is close to the global average Cart Abandonment rate, then you have a real problem that needs the right solutions.
 Your shoppers could be exiting if: